Chè Bánh Lọt Recipe

 Home » Recipes A-Z » Chè Bánh Lọt Recipe

-Vietnamese cendol dessert, also known as Chè Bánh Lọt, is a sweet soup that’s been a staple in Vietnamese cuisine for years.
-This yummy treat comprises chewy, pandan-flavored jelly strips swimming in a sea of sweet coconut milk and topped with rich sugar syrup.
+Chè bánh lọt (or Vietnamese cendol dessert) has been a well-loved sweet soup in Vietnamese cuisine for years.
+This yummy treat comprises chewy, pandan-flavored jelly strips swimming in sweet coconut milk and topped with rich sugar syrup.

 Cendol Dessert

 Cendol is a widespread dessert across many countries in Southeast Asia, Vietnam included.
-The origin of this dish is relatively unknown, but many people believe that it initially came from Indonesia.
+The origin of this dish is relatively unknown, but many believe cendol initially came from Indonesia, which is also known as dawet in Indonesia and Java.

-In Vietnam, this light and digestible dish is a favorite of people living in the southern areas, especially in the Mekong Delta.
+In Vietnam, chè bánh lọt is a favorite of people living in the southern areas, especially in the Mekong Delta.
 At its core, cendol is worm-shaped jelly made from a mix of rice flour and tapioca starch.

-People also flavor this signature Vietnamese sweet treat with pandan juice to give it an appealing green color and a delightful aroma.
+People also flavor this dessert with pandan juice to give it an appealing green color and a delightful aroma.

 The result is a flawless dessert that can easily beat the heat, even on the hottest summer days.